Richard Crandall: Background

-Richard Crandall was born in Ann Arbor, Michigan, and spent two years at Caltech before transferring to Reed College in Portland, Oregon, where he graduated in physics and wrote his undergraduate thesis on randomness.
+Crandall was born in Ann Arbor, Michigan, and spent two years at Caltech before transferring to Reed College in Portland, Oregon, where he graduated in physics and wrote his undergraduate thesis on randomness.
+He earned his Ph.D. in theoretical physics from Massachusetts Institute of Technology.

-Career and accomplishments
+Career

-Crandall earned a Ph.D in theoretical physics from MIT.
 In 1978, he became a physics professor at Reed College, where he taught courses in experimental physics and computational physics for many years, ultimately becoming Vollum Professor of Science and director of the Center for Advanced Computation.
 He was also, at various times, Chief Scientist at NeXT, Inc., Chief Cryptographer and Distinguished Scientist at Apple, and head of Apple's Advanced Computation Group.

 He was a pioneer in experimental mathematics.
 He developed the irrational base discrete weighted transform, a method of finding very large primes.
 He wrote several books and many scholarly papers on scientific programming and computation.

-Crandall was awarded numerous patents for his work in the field of cryptography and wrote a poker program that could bluff.
-He also owned and operated PSI Press, an online publishing company.
+Crandall was awarded numerous patents for his work in the field of cryptography.
+He also wrote a poker program that could bluff.
+He owned and operated PSI Press, an online publishing company.